Health and wellbeing at Capgemini

 The Gym at Capgemini

-The Gym hosts a range of classes that are available for employees to access.
-These classes include yoga, specific weight training classes, meditation and mindfulness, fascial stretch classes to improve mobility and decrease pain for those suffering with impaired mobility and more lively FIT classes (focused interval training), Move It classes which is a slightly gentler version of the FIT – although I’m not sure the attendees of Move It would call it gentle!
+The gym hosts a range of classes that are available for employees to access.
+These classes include yoga, weight training classes, meditation and mindfulness, fascial stretch classes to improve mobility and decrease pain for those suffering with impaired mobility and more lively FIT classes (focused interval training), and Move It classes which are a slightly gentler version of the FIT – although I’m not sure the attendees of Move It would call it gentle!

-The Gym has been well established for many years at Capgemini and 36% of the workforce is currently an active member.
-This is a great achievement for our health and wellbeing objectives at Capgemini as gym membership in the West Midlands is 10.5%.
+The gym has been well established for many years at Capgemini and 36% of the workforce has a currently active membership.
+This is a great achievement for our health and wellbeing objectives at Capgemini as gym membership in the West Midlands in general is 10.5%.

 In October we invited men to stand shoulder to shoulder raising awareness of the number of men who take their lives each week in the UK.
 We know men are less likely to reach out for support and so we run campaigns like this to make it easier for those who need to talk to do so.
 Over 120 men joined in and we also highlighted the excellent Zero Suicide Alliance training.

-Standing shoulder to shoulder, Capgemini staff raising awareness of the number of men who take their lives each week in the UK.
+Staff at Capgemini standing shoulder to shoulder in the staff garden area.
+They are arranged so as to make the number 84 - the number of men who take their lives each week in the UK (2019).

-The investment in our employees demonstrates that employees’ health and wellbeing at Capgemini is taken seriously.
-The driver for these events – to attract and retain our employees and by creating these opportunities at work, we hope to provide the work-life balance that so many people struggle to find.
+The driver for all of these events and activities is to attract and retain our employees by creating these opportunities at work for the work-life balance that so many people struggle to find.

 Become an active workplace